sauerlock/frontend-github-api-proxy/README.md

     bash git clone https://github.com/sauerlock/frontend.git

 Usage

-    Start the server by running the following command inside the api directory: npm start The server should start running at [http://localhost:3000] (http://localhost:300).

 Start the React app by running the following command inside the frontend directory:

     npm start

-    The app should open automatically in your default browser at http://localhost:3001.
+    The app should open automatically in your default browser at [http://localhost:3000] http://localhost:3000.

-    To search for a Github user, type the username in the search bar and click the search button.
-    The user's profile will be displayed in a card.
+Start the Api Server by running the following command inside the api directory:

+    node server.js

+Start the server by running the following command inside the api directory:

+    The server should start running at [http://localhost:3001] (http://localhost:3001).

 License This project is licensed under the MIT License.